neuralrp/neuralrp/README.md

 - Only injected when relationships deviate significantly from neutral and are semantically relevant to the current scene

-- No LLM calls required — uses embeddings for sub-20ms updates
+- No LLM calls required — uses embeddings for sub-20ms updates.
+Tight, pre-worded sentences ensure maximum impact for minimal token use.

+This is powerful for one reason: it keeps relationships tracked through auto-summarization, which can "mush-ify" relationships real quick.

 ### Intelligent Summarization

 Continue conversations beyond context limits.
 When context approaches 85%:

-- Old messages are traded for summary versions
+- Oldest 10 turns are traded for summary versions

 - Relationship states are preserved